Did you know there are a handful of common guitar chord progressions that are repeatedly used throughout hundreds of songs?

 Once you feel comfortable changing chords, try playing one song in a few different keys.
 As you play, sing or hum along to hear the difference.

-Try playing “Amazing Grace” as pictured to the left in the key of C and then move it to the key of G. Changing keys helps you to hear the relationships between notes, which makes it easier for you to develop your ear.
+Try playing “Amazing Grace” as pictured above in the key of C and then move it to the key of G. Changing keys helps you to hear the relationships between notes, which makes it easier for you to develop your ear.

 Write Songs of Your Own

 Another great way to apply these guitar chord progressions is in writing your own songs.
 Don’t feel like you have to use only these chords.
 Instead, use them as a starting point to explore your musical vision.

 If you’re just beginning to write your own music, it helps to know which chords will sound good together.
 Try taking one of the tried and true chord progressions you’ve just learned and put your own spin on it by adding or subbing a new chord, or playing it with a funky rhythm.